Image Restoration by Iterative Denoising and Backward Projections: Experiments

 We consider four deblurring scenarios used as benchmarks in many publications (e.g. \cite{guerrero2008image, danielyan2012bm3d}).
 The blur kernel $h(x_1,x_2)$ and noise level of each scenario are summarized in Table \ref{table:blur_kernels}.
 The kernels are normalized such that $\sum_{x_1,x_2} h(x_1,x_2) = 1$.

-We compare the performance of IDBP and P\&P with IDD-BM3D \cite{danielyan2012bm3d}, which is a state-of-the-art deblurring algorithm.
-We use IDD-BM3D exactly as in \cite{danielyan2012bm3d}, where the same scenarios are examined: it is initialized using BM3D-DEB \cite{dabov2008image}, performs 200 iterations and its parameters are manually tuned per scenario.
-The parameters of P\&P are also optimized for each scenario.
+We compare the performance of IDBP, P\&P and IRCNN with IDD-BM3D \cite{danielyan2012bm3d}, which is a state-of-the-art algorithm specifically designed for deblurring.
+We use IDD-BM3D exactly as in \cite{danielyan2012bm3d}\footnote{Downloaded from \url{http://www.cs.tut.fi/~foi/GCF-BM3D/BM3D.zip}.}, where the same scenarios are examined: it is initialized using BM3D-DEB \cite{dabov2008image}, performs 200 iterations and its parameters are manually tuned per scenario.
+The parameters of P\&P-BM3D are also optimized for each scenario.
 It uses 50 iterations and $\beta=\{$0.85, 0.85, 0.9, 0.8$\}$ and $\lambda=\{$2, 1, 3, 1$\}/255$, for scenarios 1-4, respectively.
+For IRCNN we use the exact code supplied by the authors, which performs 30 iterations and does not use the DNNs which are associated with low noise levels.
+Our efforts to use also the low noise level DNNs in IRCNN have not been successful.